Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 > Your great-aunt, Helena, was the last of the Silentspire line.
 You barely knew her, but you were the only family she had left.

 Additionally, building a character with a high Charisma score is recommended, with proficiency in the Persuasion skill, if possible.
 A Bard, Paladin, Sorcerer, or Warlock will do nicely.

+Urge the Player to build a friendly character that wouldn't be paranoid or too suspicious of others, as this adventure series will quickly fall apart if the PC attacks every new person they meet.
+Explain to them that this campaign thrives on personal connections and non-violent solutions to problems.

 ## A New Home
 The PC in this adventure has just inherited Silentspire Manor.
 It is up to them to bring it back to its former glory, as right now it's in a horribly neglected state.
 You can read out loud the following description for the Player.